Atropisomer

-They occur naturally and are important in pharmaceutical design.
+They occur naturally and are of occasional importance in pharmaceutical design.
 When the substituents are achiral, these conformers are enantiomers (atropoenantiomers), showing axial chirality; otherwise they are diastereomers (atropodiastereomers).

 Etymology and history

-The word atropisomer (ἄτροπος, atropos, meaning "without turn") was coined in application to a theoretical concept by German biochemist Richard Kuhn for Karl Freudenberg's seminal Stereochemie volume in 1933.
+The word atropisomer (ἄτροπος, atropos, meaning "not to be turned") was coined in application to a theoretical concept by German biochemist Richard Kuhn for Karl Freudenberg's seminal Stereochemie volume in 1933.
 Atropisomerism was first experimentally detected in a tetra substituted biphenyl, a diacid, by George Christie and James Kenner in 1922.
-Michinori Ōki further refined the definition of atropisomers taking into account the temperature-dependence associated with the interconversion of conformers, specifying that atropisomers interconvert with a half-life of at least 1000 seconds at a given temperature, corresponding to an energy barrier of 93 kJ mol−1 (22 kcal mol −1) at 300 K (27 °C).
+Michinori Ōki further refined the definition of atropisomers taking into account the temperature-dependence associated with the interconversion of conformers, specifying that atropisomers interconvert with a half-life of at least 1000 seconds at a given temperature, corresponding to an energy barrier of 93 kJ·mol−1 (22 kcal·mol−1) at 300 K (27 °C).

 Energetics

 The stability of individual atropisomers is conferred by the repulsive interactions that inhibit rotation.
 Both the steric bulk and, in principle, the length and rigidity of the bond connecting the two subunits contribute.
 Commonly, atropisomerism is studied by dynamic nuclear magnetic resonance spectroscopy, since atropisomerism is a form of fluxionality.
 Inferences from theory and results of reaction outcomes and yields also contribute.

 Atropisomers exhibit axial chirality (planar chirality).
 When the barrier to racemization is high, as illustrated by the BINAP ligands, the phenomenon becomes of practical value in asymmetric synthesis.
 Methaqualone, the anxiolytic and hypnotic-sedative, is a classical example of a drug molecule that exhibits the phenomenon of atropisomerism.

+Most examples of atropisomerism focus on derivatives or analogues of biphenyl.
+Some acylic systems, such as amides and especially thioamides, also exhibit the phenomenon owing to the partial double bond character of the C-N bonds in these systems.

 Stereochemical assignment

 Determining the axial stereochemistry of biaryl atropisomers can be accomplished through the use of a Newman projection along the axis of hindered rotation.
 The ortho, and in some cases meta substituents are first assigned priority based on Cahn–Ingold–Prelog priority rules.
 One scheme of nomenclature in based on envisioning the helicity defined by these groups.
 Starting with the substituent of highest priority in the closest ring and moving along the shortest path to the substituent of highest priority in the other ring, the absolute configuration is assigned P or Δ for clockwise and M or Λ for counterclockwise.
-Alternately, all four groups can be ranked by Cahn–Ingold–Prelog priority rules, with overall priority given to the groups on the "front" atom of the Newman projection.
-The two configurations are termed Ra and Sa in analogy to the traditional R/S for a traditional tetrahedral stereocenter.
+Alternately, all four groups can be ranked by Cahn–Ingold–Prelog priority rules, with overall priority given to the two groups on the "front" atom of the Newman projection.
+The two configurations determined in this way are termed Ra and Sa, in analogy to the traditional R/S for a traditional tetrahedral stereocenter.